MartinSiebert/gutenbergCorpus/README.md

 - bookNo - Project Gutenberg specific book number.
 Necessary for downloading the needed files from www.gutenberg.org.
 - author - Author of the book.
 Retrieved from the ebook's header.
 - year - original publication year of the books hard copy.
 Retrieved from Wikidata's SPARQL endpoint by stringmatching author and book title using Jaro Winkler with a threshold of 90 on the title and 70 on the author.
-- title - Title of the book.
+- book - Title of the book.
 Retrieved from the ebook's header.